First Practice of the 2019-2020 Season! Brainstorming the Scientific Challenge!

 - Managers who are volunteering with other sponsoring organizations should provide notification from that organization that a background check has been passed and is on file.

 - Anyone who attended Global Finals in May 2019 has already passed a background check.
 Please forward that notification to Pamela.

-- If none of these options are suitable, you may use Sterling Volunteers through this link (to be posted soon).
+- If none of these options are suitable, you may use Sterling Volunteers through this link.
+Use Good Deed Code yi0csey (that is a zero, not an “0”).
 There is a non-refundable fee of $28.

 All of the methods outlined above are confidential, and your personal information does not reside with MN DI.
 We will only have an indication if you have been cleared or not cleared.
 If a team manager is not cleared to work with students that volunteer has the right to have his/her case reviewed by the agency providing the background check.
 Your Regional Director will be notified that your team cannot compete in the regional competition unless a new team manager is provided and has cleared a background check.

 You’ve purchased your DI Team Number, downloaded the Challenge materials from the Resource Area, and set your first meeting for next weekend.
 Congratulations!
 You are officially a Team Manager.

 Attach yourself as the Team Manager of Record in your team account in the Resources Area